barrie-cork/thesis-swarm/project_docs/UI_by_feature/reporting.md

 # Reporting & Export Feature: UX and UI Implementation Plan

+---
+**Phase:** Both (Core functionality in Phase 1, enhancements in Phase 2)
+---

 ## Overview

-The Reporting & Export feature provides researchers with tools to generate structured reports from their systematic reviews, ensuring compliance with PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses) guidelines.
-This plan outlines a phased implementation approach that delivers essential reporting capabilities in Phase 1, with enhanced visualization, customization, and export options in Phase 2.
+The Reporting & Export feature provides researchers with tools to generate structured reports from their systematic reviews, ensuring compliance with PRISMA guidelines.
+This plan outlines a phased implementation for the `Reporting Page`, delivering essential capabilities in Phase 1, with enhanced visualization, customization, and export options in Phase 2.

 ## Core Requirements